 The area of Capitol Reef has been a homeland to people for thousands of years.
 Archaic hunters and gatherers migrated through the canyons.
 The Fremont Culture solidified around 500 AD.
 Many years after the Fremont left, Paiutes moved into the area.

-Cycling photos at about 7 second intervals, with obscure previous/pause-resume/next/stop image-buttons in the upper-right corner that will light up on mouse-over.
-Select pause and previous/next to view at different interval or highlight information, resume to continue with the next photo.
 The Photo Gallery contains photos of the geology of Waterpocket Fold and a panoramic view of the banner photo, and View Photos is an auto-show of the photos, finishing with the panorama photo from which the banner was cut.
 A concise discussion of the geology of Waterpocket Fold is at NPS Geology and an in-depth discussion of Capitol Reef geology is at Wiki Geology menu selections.
 Capitol Reef Map is a resizable pdf map of Capitol Reef National Park from the NPS.
 Four monoclines is a satellite image of Waterpocket Fold, the Cockscomb, Comb Ridge, and Raplee Ridge.